openflighthpc/cluster-inventory/README.md

 - `HUNTER_GROUPS` is a comma-separated list of groups [OPTIONAL]
 - `PREFIX` is the label desired for the system minus any numerical (e.g. for `node01` naming this would be `node`) [OPTIONAL]

+The script will setup the tools needed to send before sending data and getting the SSH pub key to trust from the server.
+To see and change what was run to send information to the inventory server, see `/root/send.sh`.

 This can be done through cloud-init as follows:
 ```
 #cloud-config